 Located at 3414 Emerald Drive in North Vancouver, the Haunt of Edgemont is in a normally quiet residential neighbourhood near the community of Edgemont Village.

-The attraction runs from mid-October until Halloween night every evening from 6:30 to 9:30 Monday to Friday and from 12:00 until 9:30 pm on Saturdays and Sundays.
-Again, dates in 2018 are October 12th to 31st.
+In 2021, the attraction ran from mid-October until Halloween night every evening from 6:30 to 9:30 Monday to Friday and from 12:00 until 9:30 pm on Saturdays and Sundays.
+Again, the opening night in 2021 was October 15th.

 Description and Details